HelpSeeker/CoubDownloader/README.md

 Coub started to massively overhaul their database and API.
 Of course those changes aren't documented (why would you document API changes anyway?).

-- [x] Remove video repair (most videos are already stored in a non-broken state and the rest will soon follow)
+- [x] Only repair video streams that are actually broken
 - [x] Remove mobile option (they now come with a watermark and are the exact same as html5 med)
 - [x] Add AAC mobile audio as another possible audio version (ranked between low and high quality MP3 audio)
 - [x] Add options to prefer AAC or only download AAC audio